noaione/yuusha-shoukan-ln/sources/v14/chapter4.md

 As we happily moved along like that, I saw two familiar backs a good distance away.
-They were definitely Acht and Eva... and it seems like they’re in Humanized form.Well, Acht is pretty big, so perhaps, their human form would be more convenient to go around the festival.
+They were definitely Acht and Eva... and it seems like they’re in Humanized form.
+Well, Acht is pretty big, so perhaps, their human form would be more convenient to go around the festival.
 Unnn, be that as it may...
 Why are the both of them “sitting on the ground”?